Teaching Magnetism with Bivectors: Introduction

 \section{Introduction}

 Learning magnetism for the first time is challenging.
-The concept of a field is subtle, and students who have just started to understand electric fields are then presented with a second type of field that is illustrated almost identically but has very different behavior.
-They need to learn how and when to use multiple different right-hand rules, which are known to be challenging for new learners, and the use of right-hand rules means that there are no simple two-dimensional examples to start from: every magnetism problem requires three-dimensional reasoning.
-Even after overcoming those challenges, more advanced students may still stumble over the pseudovector behavior of the magnetic field or be puzzled by relativistic electromagnetism where the antisymmetric tensor form of the field arises without any clear motivation.
+Students who have just started to understand the electric field are then introduced to a second field that is illustrated almost identically but behaves very differently.
+They must learn how and when to use various right-hand rules, which are known to be difficult for new learners.
+There are no two-dimensional examples which might serve as a simple starting point: every magnetism problem requires three-dimensional reasoning.
+Even after overcoming those challenges, more advanced students may still stumble over the magnetic field's pseudovector behavior or be puzzled by relativistic electromagnetism where electric and magnetic field components are unexpectedly jumbled into an antisymmetric tensor.

-Much of this becomes less challenging if we present the magnetic field as a \defn{bivector} quantity, instead of the traditional vector description.
-Figure~\ref{fig:barMagnetBivecs} illustrates the bivector magnetic field of two bar magnets, visualized as oriented ``tiles'' that thread like beads along the traditional field lines: a clear visual distinction from the vector electric field.
-Each tile's area represents the field's magnitude; the orientation is counterclockwise when looking into a north pole and clockwise when looking into a south pole.
+Much of this becomes easier if we present the magnetic field as a \defn{bivector} quantity, instead of using the traditional vector description.\cite{Jancewicz:1980eb,Jancewicz:1988me} Figure~\ref{fig:barMagnetBivecs} illustrates two bar magnets and the resulting bivector magnetic field, visualized as oriented ``tiles'': a clear visual distinction from the vector electric field.
+This figure demonstrates that magnetic field lines can still be useful in the bivector formalism: we just label the field itself by tiles orthogonal to a line rather than by arrows along it.
+Each tile's area represents the field's magnitude; the convention for the orientation (the arrow direction) is such that the field emerging from a north pole appears counterclockwise (when looking through the tile at the north pole).

-As will be explained, the bivector formalism itself does not involve any right-hand rules and avoids the subtleties of pseudovectors, but a simple right hand rule can relate each tile to the corresponding traditional vector.
-Purely two dimensional examples are natural, because magnetic forces act in the bivector's plane, and the step from three dimensional magnetism to four dimensional space-time becomes entirely straightforward.
+As will be explained, the bivector formalism itself does not require the use of any right-hand rules \footnote{A simple right-hand rule can, however, relate each tile to the direction of the corresponding traditional vector.} and avoids the subtleties of pseudovectors.
+Purely two dimensional examples are natural, because magnetic forces act in the bivector's plane, and the generalization to magnetism in four dimensional space-time becomes entirely straightforward.